 You can also try some effective pet products to help mask the smell.
 Speak to your vet to find out which products may be most effective for your pet.
 This may be something like Feliway or Adaptil Calm.
 There are also other brands that have diffuser type products or sprays, that can help mask a smell and provide calming effects.

 Taste and Touch

 Taste is also a very useful sense when it comes to helping reduce stress in your pet.
-Providing a routine or schedule can reassure your dog and cat, so timing their meals or sticking to a specific feeding time can be very beneficial.
+Providing a routine or schedule can reassure your dog and cat, so timing their meals or sticking to a specific feeding time can be beneficial.
 Meals higher in carbohydrates can also help with sleep, so a meal of chicken and rice can be a tasty option for them during expected noisier times.
 If you do choose to give your pet chicken and rice, never add butter, milk or salt to it.
-You can also try adding their food to a puzzle feeder bowl as a great distraction and entertainment to the noise outside.
+You can also try adding their food to a puzzle feeder bowl as a great distraction to the noise outside.

 You may find that counter conditioning programs can work wonders alongside desensitisation.
 The two do require a lot of time, patience and effort, however they can have lasting effects for your pet.